Visit us today

-The Javett Art Centre at the University of Pretoria (Javett-UP) will reopen on Heritage Day, September 24, 2020.
+The Javett Art Centre at the University of Pretoria (Javett-UP) is open.
 Javett-UP has put extensive and thorough protocols in place to safeguard staff and visitors against Covid-19.

 The Javett Art Centre at the University of Pretoria, home of the art of Africa.

 On Heritage Day, 24 September 2019, the Javett-UP opened with four ground-breaking exhibitions: a collection of 101 signature works of South African art selected from collections around the country; the Javett Family Collection of South African modern art, an exhibition of significant gold pieces from the Mapungubwe Gold Collection, and AngloGold's Barbier-Mueller Collection of more than 350 items of gold from West Africa.

 The Javett-UP is open from 10am to 5pm daily.

 |* Under 6:||Free|

 |* UP Staff:||Free entry for UP staff on presentation of a valid UP staff card|